Software is not the solution

 Organisations struggling to drive value from their software investments will often encounter several symptoms

-Reporting the insight in different ways
+Reporting the same insights in different ways

+There are significant overlaps in functionality between software platforms with many platforms providing organisations very similar insights.
 Organisations that have ineffective operating models for the use of software frequently find themselves reporting the same data and insights, just from a variety of sources as opposed to creating new insights that provide innovative opportunities for innovation of digital customer experiences.

-A lack of new insights, simply refreshing what you already know
+A lack of new insights

 What you can do about it